LIMON100/Deploy-ML/Maixduino/readme.md

 ## Train yolov3/tiny_yolo

     For object detection or classification it is good to make a dataset based on the model input size.
     Different resolution data can be added but it must not exceed (20-25)%.

+    Put different position and lighting condition datasets.